Ira-Project/lastword/Initial Customers/Experiment 1.md

 There is no explicit CTA we would seek a manual onboarding here and follow up with a calendly link to the user.
 For the first few customers we want to be very high touch and also filter for users who might be design partners.

 ### LinkedIn Qualifier

 - Look for people with some history so we know they might check LinkedIn
 - Make sure their description makes sense for what we're messaging them about

+### Learnings

+- Teachers in general are much harder to reach on LinkedIn.
+The majority of them that are on LinkedIn are looking to make a career transition into a different type of role.
+- Charter school administrators and teachers aren't too active on LinkedIn
+- The response rates are not too bad at around 10% or so which is a lot higher than I've experienced with OpenOS or LinkedIn

 ------